runicscribe/worldbuilding-docs/dae-machina/culture/peoples/dragons.md

 Dragons are solitary by nature, and magically gifted enough that most dragons are capable of telepethy, meaning there is little need for language among dragons.
 Most Dragons read and write Contemporary Draconic, and many can also read Ancient Draconic.
 Spoken draconic is used much less often, and not all dragons know it.
 It is most often used as a courtesy in places where three or more dragons live in one place.

+### Dragon Names

+Dragon names are a complicated affair.

+Dragons are first given a hatchling-name by their parents, with distinct spoken and telepathic forms.
+This name is typically only ever used by the dragon's parents to refer to them, while they are still a child.

+When a dragon reaches adulthood, they choose their own name.
+Again, this has a spoken (dragonic) form and a telepathic form.
+If the dragon interacts with Aeldar frequently, they'll often have another spoken version of this name that is actually pronouncable by most Ael, and typically shorter than the draconic version of their spoken name.
+This Ael name can differ dramatically from their spoken draconic name, but is still (usually) derived from it.

+Elder dragons will also have an honorific name or title, generally given to them by other dragons they have met.
+This is not always especially flattering, and may change over time.
+If this honorific is used by Ael, it is usually translated directly, rather than using a shortened version of the spoken draconic form.

 ### Tricircumlunar Gathering